demisto/content-docs/docs/concepts/getting-started-guide.md

 ## Development Environment
 ### Demisto SDK
-Whether you are using the built-in XSOAR IDE, or a full development environment,  we have an official SDK that can help you with your development process.
+Whether you are using the built-in Cortex XSOAR IDE, or a full development environment, we have an official SDK that will help you with your development process.

-The SDK is a command-line tool that can be used to upload, download, lint, validate and run code on Cortex XSOAR (or XSIAM) directly from your operating system shell.
+The SDK is a command-line tool that can be used to upload, download, lint, validate and run code on Cortex XSOAR (or XSIAM) directly from your command line.

 For more information, refer to the [demisto-sdk](../concepts/demisto-sdk) article.

 ### Basic XSOAR Environment
-For creating / modifying content that's for personal use, or for a community contribution, the basic [XSOAR IDE](../concepts/xsoar-ide) can be sufficient, and doesn't require setting up a special development environment.
+For creating / modifying content that's for personal use, or for a community contribution, the basic [Cortex XSOAR IDE](../concepts/xsoar-ide) can be sufficient, and doesn't require setting up a special development environment.

 ### Full Development Environment